U.S. 'deeply disturbed' by reports of systematic rape of Muslims in China camps | Law-Order

 Asked to comment, a State Department spokeswoman said: "We are deeply disturbed by reports, including first-hand testimony, of systematic rape and sexual abuse against women in internment camps for ethnic Uighurs and other Muslims in Xinjiang."
 The spokeswoman reiterated U.S. charges that China has committed "crimes against humanity and genocide" in Xinjiang and added: "These atrocities shock the conscience and must be met with serious consequences."

 Chinese Foreign Ministry spokesman Wang Wenbin said the BBC report was "wholly without factual basis" and charged that the people interviewed for it had been "proved multiple times" to be "actors disseminating false information."
-The administration of U.S. President Joe Biden, which took office on Jan.
-20, has endorsed a determination made the previous day by the outgoing Trump administration that China has committed genocide in Xinjiang.
+The Biden administration was quick to endorse a Trump administration determination that China has committed genocide in Xinjiang.

-Last year, a report by a German researcher published by a Washington think tank accused China of using forced sterilization, forced abortion and coercive family planning against minority Muslims.
+Last year, a report by a German researcher published by a Washington think tank accused China of using forced sterilization, forced abortion and coercive family planning against Muslims in Xinjiang.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)